Mikofoxie/Coffee-YT-Downloader/README.md

 1. Download [releases](https://github.com/Mikofoxie/Coffee-YT-Downloader/releases) and extract the folder.
 2. Run `run.bat`.
 3. The script will check and install `ffmpeg` & `yt-dlp` if missing.
 4. `CoffeeYTDownloaderSetup.exe` will launch automatically.
+5. After installation, please close the application and reopen it.
+6. Enjoy

 ### 🔹 Manual Setup
 If you prefer to install dependencies yourself: